Golden numberists see their beloved ratio

 Taking this into account, here are our 18 angles (measured with a precision not given) and the seked as it was probably intended.
 The lower bound for the angle ('from') corresponds to the displayed seked plus 1 finger (i.e., +0.25), the upper bound ('to') to the seked minus 1 finger (i.e., -0.25).

 If you think an error of 1 finger per seked is exaggerated, feel free to do your own exercise, for instance allowing an error of 1° in the angles.
-Or you might add the seked 5¼ (five palms plus one finger), to split the seven pyramids sharing the 5½.
-You'll find that the corresponding angle is 51.842°, very close to the measured angle of Khufu's Great Pyramid which is (give or take a little) 51.844°.
+Note that a seked of 5½ palms gives rise to an angle of 51.842°, very close to the measured angle of Khufu's Great Pyramid which is (give or take a little) 51.844°.